 A great place to spend some time and learn more about the history of Polson and the Flathead Lake region.
 Learn about the history of the Flathead reservation, on which Polson is located.
 The Museum also talks about the time period right after Flathead Indians opened the land to homesteaders in 1910.
 It shares information and memorabilia about how the town was settled.
 The Museum has artifacts from this time.
 Among them are a stagecoach and examples of the home interiors of homesteaders.
 There’s also a replica of a trading post from the time period.

 More recent history is also on display, from antique fire trucks to Nessie, a 180-pound fish some believe to be the famed Flathead Monster.

 Miracle of America Museum

-There is no rhyme or reason to this museum, other than its mission of preserving artifacts of American history, but that’s part of its fun.
+There is no rhyme or reason to this museum, other than its mission of preserving artifacts of American history.
+This is part of its fun.
 And makes it a neat contrast to the Polson Flathead Historical Museum.

 Tip: If you’re planning on visiting both the Polson Flathead Historical Museum and the Miracle of America Museum be sure to get the 2 for 1 ticket to save some money.

-Housed within the dozens of buildings that make up the Miracle of America Museum are an eclectic mixture of art and artifacts, old cars and horse-drawn carriages, and more memorabilia from around the country.
+Housed within the dozens of buildings that make up the Miracle of America Museum is an eclectic mixture of art and artifacts, old cars, and horse-drawn carriages.
+You’ll also enjoy more memorabilia from around the country.